Delayed Flight Compensation

 Right of Care

 When you have delayed flight the airline must take care of you.
-You are entitled to some essentials such as food, refreshments and communications.
+You have the right to receive some essentials such as food, refreshments and communications.
 You are also entitled to hotel accommodation and airport transfer when you have a long delay that requires an overnight stay.

-All depends on your flight distance and delay time.
+All depends on the flight distance and delay time.
 The table below gives more information about your eligibility:

 Keep in mind that it does not matter if the airline have already provided you with food, refreshments, overnight accommodation and transfers.
 All essentials provided fall under the right to care and are completely unrelated to flight delay compensation.
-You can still claim the financial compensation you are entitled to.
+You can still claim the financial compensation.

 Right of Reimbursement And Re-routing

-You have the right to full or partial refund of your ticket price and a return flight to your point of departure if your flight is delayed more than 5 hours.
-This is in addition to your compensation for delayed flight you can claim.
+You have the right to a full or partial refund of your ticket price and a flight, which will send you back to the airport you started your travel from if the flight is delayed for more than 5 hours.
+This is in addition to your compensation for a delayed flight you can claim.